ruhui0806/Dev-Academy-Pre-Assignment/README.md

 2.1 List all the stations

-In the "Station" page, Pagination, Searching, ordering per column, Delete a station are included.
+In the "Station" page, Pagination, Searching, ordering per column, and deleting a station are included.
 Single station view can be found by clicking on each station row.

 In the "Single Station view" page, Station name, Station address, Total number of journeys starting from the station, Total number of journeys ending at the station are included.